diipanshuu/product-service/README.md

 - Retrieve all products
 - Retrieve products by category
 - Retrieve available product categories
-- Update an existing product (using PUT and PATCH)
+- Update an existing product using PUT and PATCH methods
 - Delete a product by ID

 ## Prerequisites